Fulde-Ferrell-Larkin-Ovchinnikov state induced by antiferromagnetic order in $\kappa$-type organic conductors: Eliashberg theory based on Hubbard model

 with $k$ and $q$ representing $(\bm{k}, \ii\varepsilon_m)$ and $(\bm{q}, \ii\omega_n)$, respectively.
 Within the FLEX approximation, the effective interaction vertex for the normal part is calculated as

 where

 are the bare and generalized susceptibilities, respectively.
-In the numerical study, we take $32 \times 32$ $\bm{k}$-point meshes and about 80 Matsubara frequencies generated by \texttt{SparseIR.jl} package~\cite{Wallerberger2023}.
+In the numerical study, we take $32 \times 32$ $\bm{k}$-point meshes and about 80 Matsubara frequencies generated by the \texttt{SparseIR.jl} package~\cite{Wallerberger2023, Wang2020} based on the intermediate representation~\cite{Shinaoka2017} and the sparse sampling~\cite{Li2020}.
 The temperature $T$ and the energy cutoff $\omega_{\text{max}}$ are set to 1 meV and 2 eV, respectively.

 We show the results for $U = 1$ eV in the following.
 In general, the FLEX approximation is justified within the intermediate-coupling region in which $U$ is smaller than half of the bandwidth $W$, namely, $U / W \lesssim 0.5$.
-Although our theory adopt the interaction comparable to the bandwidth ($U \sim W$), in the three-quarter-filled dimerized system that we treat, the effective \textit{intradimer} Coulomb interaction, which acts on the two electrons in the antibonding orbital in the dimer, is estimated as~\cite{Kino1996, Naka2010, Naka2013}
+Although our theory adopts the interaction comparable to the bandwidth ($U \sim W$), in the three-quarter-filled dimerized system that we treat, the effective \textit{intradimer} Coulomb interaction, which acts on the two electrons in the antibonding orbital in the dimer, is estimated as~\cite{Kino1996, Naka2010, Naka2013}

 which is approximately equal to $W / 4$.
 Therefore, our choice of $U$ does not cause a serious problem even in the FLEX approximation.

 Using the generalized susceptibility [Eq.~\eqref{eq:generalized_susceptibility}], the dynamical susceptibility for any multipole operator $\hat{\mathcal{O}}$ is generally given by